MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/configure-docker-daemon.md

 }
 ```

-Likewise, this sample configures the Docker daemon to only accept secured connections over port 2376.
+The following sample configures the Docker daemon to only accept secured connections over port 2376.

 ```json
 {